-We have described the various means that our office is notified of voters that should be removed from the voter registration list once we confirm the accuracy of the information.
+We have described the various means that our office is notified of voters that should be removed from the voter registration list.
 We have also provided a comparison in order to better understand the relevance of these different methods.

 Graph #2 demonstrates a comparison of various means that our office is notified of voters that should be cancelled.